metacpan/metacpan-cpan-extracted/distros/T/Text-ANSI-Fold/README.md

 the linebreak mode to enable it.

 Use exported **ansi\_fold** function to fold original text, with number of visual columns you want to cut off the text.
-Width parameter have to be a number greater than zero.

     ($folded, $remain, $w) = ansi_fold($text, $width);